 4. Protection of banks of waters

-(1) A person shall not do or cause the doing of anything that is likely to bring about the collapse or movement of any part of the banks of waters in the management area, including the removal of any tree, shrub or other plant or causing or permitting grazing by livestock.
+(1) A person shall not, except with the approval of the Trust, do or cause the doing of anything that is likely to bring about the collapse or movement of any part of the banks of waters in the management area, including the removal of any tree, shrub or other plant or causing or permitting grazing by livestock.

 Penalty: $5 000.

-(2) Subregulation (1) does not apply to anything done in accordance with an approval granted under Part 5 of the Act.
+(2) Subregulation (1) does not apply to anything done in accordance with an approval granted under Part 5 of the Act or under the Metropolitan Region Scheme clause 30A.

+[Regulation 4 amended in Gazette 29 Dec 2006 p.
+5885.]

 5. Protection of river bed

 (1) A person shall not, except with the approval of the Trust, dig in the bed or subsoil beneath any waters in the management area.